coreos/rpm-ostree/docs/compose-server.md

  - [buildsystem-and-repos](https://ostreedev.github.io/ostree/buildsystem-and-repos/)
  - [repository-management](https://ostreedev.github.io/ostree/repository-management/)

-## Generating OSTree commits in a container

-`rpm-ostree compose tree` runs well in an unprivileged (or "run as root") podman container.
-You can also use other container tools, they are just less frequently tested.

-You can also directly install `rpm-ostree` on a traditional `yum/rpm` based virtual (or physical) machine - it won't affect your host.
-However, containers are encouraged.

 ## Choosing a base config

 Currently, rpm-ostree is fairly coupled to the Fedora project.
 We are open to supporting